sdmx-twg/sdmx-json/structure-message/docs/1-sdmx-json-field-guide.md

 * id - *String* *optional*.
 Identifier for the dimension.
 * annotations - *Array* *optional*.
 Provides a list of annotation objects.
 See the section [annotation](#annotation).
 * links - *Array* *optional*.
 A collection of links to additional resources.
 See the section [link](#link).
 * position - *Integer* *optional*.
 Positive integer (minimum: 0).
-The position attribute specifies the position of the dimension in the data structure definition, starting at 0.
+The position attribute informs about the position of the dimension in the data structure definition, starting at 0.
 It is optional as the position of the dimension in the key descriptor (dimensionList object) always takes precedence over the value supplied here.
 This is strictly for informational purposes only.
 * type - *String* *optional*.
 Fixed to "Dimension".
 Although the dimension type is apparent by the element name, this attribute allows for each dimension to be processed independent of its element as well as maintaining the restriction of only one time dimension while still allowing dimension to occur in any order.
 * conceptIdentity - *String*.
 Urn reference to a concept where the identification of the concept scheme which defines it is contained in another context.
 * conceptRoles - *Array* of *String*s *optional*.
 ConceptRole references concepts (through URNs) which define roles which this dimension serves.
 If the concept from which the dimension takes its identity also defines a role the concept serves, then the isConceptRole indicator can be set to true on the concept identity rather than repeating the reference here.